 “It’s a great journey from being students to successful entrepreneurs, with the same community and Conestoga playing such a pivotal role in our story,” Vaibhav said.

-Grateful to the college for helping them on their journey as restauranteurs and eager to see other students succeed, they hire only Conestoga students to work in their restaurants.
+Grateful to the college for helping them on their journey as restauranteurs and eager to see other students succeed, they have hired many Conestoga students to work in their restaurants.
 They credit Conestoga for playing a foundational role in their culinary ventures, including opening Madras Chettinaad.

 “It provided me with the knowledge, skills and network necessary to navigate the restaurant industry.
 Through their programs and resources, I was able to refine my culinary techniques, business management strategies and connect with like-minded professionals, which has been invaluable in turning my visions into successful ventures,” Vaibhav said.